 Because becoming an athletic trainer is a rigorous process, choosing the right program is a big deal.

-If you’re ready to move forward in your journey to becoming an athletic trainer, you can request more information here.
+If you’re ready to move forward in your journey to becoming an athletic trainer, you can request more information about the athletic training program here.

 Who knows?
 This could be your next step toward a life-changing experience.